-Now, Therefore, Be it Resolved by the City Council of the City of Hayward that said Council does hereby adopt as a policy that official City Council expression should not be given on State, Federal, and International issues which have no direct effect upon the administration of the local affairs of the City of Hayward or which the City of Hayward, as a municipal corporation, cannot exercise any jurisdiction over such matters.
+Now, Therefore, Be it Resolved by the City Council of the City of Hayward that said Council does hereby adopt as aCity Council has adopted a policy that official City Council expression should not be given on State, Federal, and International issues which that have no direct effect upon the administration of the local affairs of the City of Hayward or which where the City of Hayward, as a municipal corporation, cannot exercise any jurisdiction over such matters.
+Statements related to these issues should be made only as an expression of individual opinion.

-Be it further resolved that the aforesaid statement of policy is not intended to foreclose the rights of any person to make a public presentation to the City Council on such issues nor to impinge upon the right of any individual Council Member to give personal views on such matters.
+Be it further resolved that the aforesaid statement of This policy is not intended to foreclose disallow the rights of any person to make a public presentation to the City Council on such issues nor to impinge upon the right of any individual Council Member to give personal views on such matters.
 (Res.
 77-209, May 24, 1977)